-I recently saw a feature on Racketboy about “The Best 4:3 LCD Monitors for Retro Gaming” which is an interesting list but misses the mark for one reason: it ignores scaling problems.
+I recently saw a feature on Racketboy about “The Best 4:3 LCD Monitors for Retro Gaming” which is an interesting list that misses the mark for one reason: it ignores scaling problems.

 LCDs are best at their native resolution and all the listed monitors in that article are odd PC resolutions so most images will be scaled by uneven, non-integer amounts.
 If we think about retro gaming display outputs then we’re squarely sub-480p.
 Anything higher will mean the image gets scaled and the results will be suboptimal.

 What we need is a display with a native resolution of 480p.
 Do such things exist?
 Why, yes, they do!